-- A) DHS shall use the following KPIs to evaluate Health Plan performance. - 1.
-Percent of members 40-64 years who have not visited their PCP in the past year - 2.
-Percent of members whose PCP has changed more than once in the past 4 rolling quarters - Percent of members utilizing BH services of those needing BH services - Percent of members with an ED visit who have not visited their PCP in the past year - 5.
+- 4. Percent of members with an ED visit who have not visited their PCP in the past year - 5.
 Percent of ED Visits that resulted in hospitalization - 6.
-Number of ED visits per 1000 members for mental health, alcohol or substance misuse - 7.
-Number of ED Visits per 1000 members for asthma, ages 18-39 years - 8.
+Number of ED visits per 1000 members for mental health, alcohol or substance misuse - Number of ED Visits per 1000 members for asthma, ages 18-39 years - 8.
 Percent of members with two or more ED visits - 9.
 Percent of members with four or more ED Visits in the past year - 10.
-Mortality Rate per 100 hospitalized members

-- 11. Rate of unplanned readmissions within 30 daysper 100 discharges - 12.
+Mortality Rate per 100 hospitalized members - Rate of unplanned readmissions within 30 days per 100 discharges - 12.
 Post-Acute SNF to Home Health discharge ratio - 13.
 The Health Plan has identified areas of over, under and inappropriate utilization and has a thoughtful strategy to address these areas.